GoogleChrome/web.dev/src/site/content/en/blog/vitals-field-measurement-best-practices/index.md

 generally it should be loaded last.
 If you load your analytics code in a blocking way, it can negatively affect LCP.

-All of the APIs used to measure the Core Web Vitals metrics were specifically designed to support asynchronous and deferred script loading (via the [`buffered`](https://www.chromestatus.com/feature/5118272741572608) flag), so there's no need to rush to get your scripts loaded early.
+All of the APIs used to measure the Web Vitals metrics were specifically designed to support asynchronous and deferred script loading (via the [`buffered`](https://www.chromestatus.com/feature/5118272741572608) flag), so there's no need to rush to get your scripts loaded early.